 Not necessarily!
 We regularly take delivery of flowers up to a week after an event.
-If you have not booked your preservation space, please do contact us before sending/delivering any flowers to the studio – this is to ensure we have availability.
+If you have not booked your preservation space, please do contact us before sending/delivering any flowers to the studio – this is to ensure we have availability and because visits to the studio are by appointment only.

 We love to work with flowers when they are as fresh as possible.
 Usually we ask for flowers to be delivered, or posted to the studio a day or two after the event.
 But please do contact us even if the event happened up to a week ago, as it may be possible to still work with some flowers.